 Home Equity Line of Credit Loans

-Use the equity in your home to fund important steps in your life.
+Use the equity in your home for important

 The dollar amount you pay for money borrowed is called a finance charge.
 The finance charge begins on the date of each advance.

 This plan has a variable-rate feature, and the annual percentage rate (corresponding to the periodic rate) and minimum payment can change as a result.
 The annual percentage rate includes only interest and no other costs.
 The annual percentage rate is based on the value of an index.

 The index is published in the money rates section of the Wall Street Journal.
 The annual percentage rate is the index.

 The annual percentage rate can change monthly on the first day of the month following change in the index value.
 The maximum ANNUAL PERCENTAGE RATE that can apply is 18.00%.
 Under no circumstances will your ANNUAL PERCENTAGE RATE go below 3.00% during the term of the Plan.

 You must also carry insurance on the property that secures this Plan.
 If the property is located in a Special Flood Hazard area, you will be required to obtain flood insurance.